Community College Scholarship Program

 College Scholarship Program for High School Seniors

-Since 2000, Carteret-Craven Electric Cooperative and its foundation have awarded more than $350,000 in scholarships to help students reach their college education goals.
-Five more scholarships, valued at $4,000 each, will be awarded to local high school students.
+Since 2000, Carteret-Craven Electric Cooperative and its foundation have awarded more than $392,000 in scholarships to help students reach their college education goals.
+Five more scholarships, valued at $4,000 each, will be awarded in 2020.

 One student each from East Carteret, West Carteret, Croatan and Havelock high schools will be selected to receive the scholarship.
 The fifth recipient will be the next highest scoring applicant and may include students from other schools, such as Jones Senior High School, Early College EAST, Gramercy Christian School and home schools.